senlin/so-clean-up-wp-seo/readme.txt

 The link to the page has been added to the Yoast SEO menu and of course there is also a link to it from the Plugins page.

+= I have updated the plugin and a new setting has been added, but I still can see that particular item. =

+That indeed can happen when we add a new setting.
+The plugin's settings then need to be re-saved.
+So all you need to do is go to the Settings page of the SO Hide SEO Bloat plugin and save them.
+Then all should be good.

 = Can I use SO Hide SEO Bloat on Multisite? =

 Yes, you can.